 - 1. From the main navigation menu of the PCE web console, click Settings > Flow Collection. - 2.
 Click Add. - 3.
-Configure settings in When traffic matches the following conditions: - Transmission type.
-You can only enter a single port for each filter.
-Multiple ports and port ranges are not supported. - Protocol.
-Select from the drop-down. - Destination IP address: - Format: 255.255.255.255. - Class E IP addresses (240.0.0.0-255.255.255.254) are not permitted - For Any IP Address type 0.0.0.0/0 - Destination port between 0 and 65535.
-Enter -1 for Any Port. - 4.
-Select an action in Take the following Action: - Drop: Ensures matching flow information isn't stored. - Aggregate: Aggregates matching flow information into a single flow for each destination.
-Note that when Aggregate is selected, the Protocol, Destination IP Address, and Destination Port fields are not supported. - 5.
-After reviewing your selections, click Save. - 6.
+Select the Transmission type: Broadcast, multicast, or unicast. - 4.
+Select a protocol from the drop-down list. - 5.
+Enter a destination IP address. - 6.
+Enter a single destination port for each filter.
+Multiple ports and port ranges are not supported. - 7.
+Select the Action. - Drop: Do not store matching traffic flow information. - Aggregate: Protocol, Destination IP Address, and Destination Port fields are not supported. - 8.
+After reviewing your selections, click Save.

 You can edit a filter by clicking on the row in the Flow Collection Filter page.